talicopanda/friendly-guide-to-uoft-cs/README.md

 - Company-Specific.
 Numerous companies host hackathons to attract talent.
 If you are interested in working somewhere, be to sure to check if they either host or sponser a hackathon, as performing well in said event can help land interviews.

 ### Tips
-1) Network: while building a good project is great, connecting with the companies, mentors, and other students is just as important.
+1) Network: while building a project is great, connecting with the companies, mentors, and other students is just as important.
 Be sure to allocate time for talking with representatives, and be prepared to show off yourself and your skill set.
+Attend as many networking events, hackathons and workshops to meet a wide variety of people from a wide variety of commpanies, tech and non-tech alike.
 2) Don't be scared: no one else knows what they are doing either.
-Be confident and willing to learn.
+Be confident, willing to learn, and always ask and listen to feedback.
 3) Try to go with friends: the hackathon experience can be much more fun if you go with a group of people you are comfortable with.
-That being said, its perfectly fine to go by yourself and meet new people there.
+That being said, it's perfectly fine to go by yourself and meet new people there.